digismoothie/sample-remix-app-partnerjam-integration/README.md

 ## Subscription discount

-⚠️ To get the value of the discount, you must first make the [[attribution described above]](#Attribution).
-You can make sure that attribution was finished by subscribing to `onComplete ` callback
+⚠️ To get the value of the discount, you must first make the [attribution described above](#Attribution).
+You can make sure that attribution was finished by subscribing to `onComplete ` callback.

-If we provide an discount for new users comming from PartnerJam we have to send request to PartnerJam with myshopify domain and our APP_ID.
+If we provide a discount for new users comming from PartnerJam we have to send request to PartnerJam with myshopify domain and our APP_ID.

 This request return amount of discount if myshopify domain with APP_ID exists in PartnerJam database.